Jwasson/FoodApp2/README.md

       Since firebase doesn't recognize a User, path navigation isn't as smooth and a button was required to move to the next page.

     User input for FDC ID couldn't be passed to a fetch call in real time, didn't spend too much time trying to fix this since the Barcode scanner was the main idea.
+I could've done this using react navigation to pass the query like i ended up doing for the barcode scanner.